One of the best things to do in South Australia with kids is a day at Monarto Safari Park. Here is all you need to know for a great visit.

-Monarto Safari Park is located about 65km east of the centre of Adelaide.
-If you are driving, it’s an easy drive along the South Eastern Freeway, taking about 45 minutes.
+The distance from Adelaide to Monarto Safari Park is about 75km.
+If you are driving, it’s an easy drive along the South Eastern Freeway, taking a little under an hour.

 If you are visiting Adelaide with family members, it might be worth considering hiring a car to drive to Monarto.
 I use and recommend Rentalcars.com to compare and find the cheapest car rental options.

 Until the Monarto Safari Prak accommodation is open, f you would like to stay nearby, I recommend staying at the Bridgeport Hotel in Murray Bridge, just a ten-minute drive away.

 Want a special day out?
 How about an E-Cycling Safari, possibly the most fun of the Monarto Safari Park tours.
 You will spend a whole day exploring the park with a guided e-bike tour, including breakfast with the giraffes and the Lions 360 experience.

 For general entry to Monarto Safari Park tickets can be bought online for $45 for adult tickets, and $25 for children’s tickets.
 Children under four are free.

 There are various family tickets available too.
 Concession tickets are also available for $33.50, but you will need to ensure you have a photo ID with you.